TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   circumstances, we can use the 'paired' version of the two-sample t-test, which tests the null hypothesis that the average difference between before and after values for each individual is zero.
 The confidence interval returned is for the average size of this before vs. after difference for each individual.
+It is worth noting that even in the 'paired' sampling design, the individuals tested are drawn at random from the population to which you want to make inferences about treatment effects, like all college students, in the example above.
+Random sampling is always a necessary step in any statistical inference about populations based on samples.

 ```
 ## set up data: